Oliveck10/todoApp/README.md

 # todoApp
-Kinds of practice implementing todoApp
+A couple of practice implementing todoApp